No767/Kumiko/README.md

 ## Rin's Supported Services

-Kumiko comes with integration from 15+ services.
+Kumiko comes with integration from Rin's services.
 Some of these services that are fully supported and integrated include:

 - AniList
 - MyAnimeList